Stuart's Stranglers

-Stuart's Stranglers was a well-known vigilante group in Montana that was founded in 1884 and led by Granville Stuart in response to widespread livestock theft at that time.
-They were also less commonly known as the "Montana Stranglers."
+Stuart's Stranglers was a vigilante group in Montana that was founded by wealthy ranchers in 1884 and led by Granville Stuart in response to widespread livestock theft at that time.
+They were also less commonly known as the "Montana Stranglers".

 History

 Background

 Cattle thieves posed a significant threat to the profits of ranchers in Montana Territory.
 The rustlers operated well-organized networks that stole stock in one region and sold it in another, often across the Canadian border.
 By the late 1870s, ranchers began to form stockgrowers' associations to lobby the territorial legislature for legislation to curb the theft.
 At the 1883 legislative session, the cattlemen successfully lobbied for a bill that placed a bounty on predators such as coyotes and wolves.
 But the bill they desired most failed.
 House Bill 49 would have created a board of five livestock commissioners and hired six inspectors.
 Further, it would have invested the inspectors with the power to arrest suspected livestock thieves without a warrant.
 Governor John Schuyler Crosby vetoed the bill on the grounds that it unfairly taxed all property and that it gave too much freedom to inspectors.
-Faced with a rustling industry unchecked by legal means, many ranchers felt they had no alternative but to take the law into their own hands.
+Faced with a rustling industry unchecked by legal means, many ranchers proceeded to take the law into their own hands.

 Granville Stuart originally organized a group of ranchers and cowboys in response to the theft of his stallion and 35 steers.
-The 14 men who gathered at his ranch in the Musselshell region called themselves a "Vigilante Committee," akin to the vigilance committees that formed in the mining camps of western Montana.
-They became known as "Stuart's Stranglers."
+The 14 men who gathered at his ranch in the Musselshell region called themselves a "Vigilante Committee", akin to the vigilance committees that formed in the mining camps of western Montana.
+They became known as "Stuart's Stranglers".